Spartanburg, South Carolina: Economy

-Within the past decade, developers and community leaders have spearheaded an effort to revitalize Spartanburg's downtown commercial district.
-This has resulted in a remodeling of Morgan Square, the restoration of a number of historic structures and the relocation of several businesses and company headquarters to the downtown vicinity.
+Developers and community leaders have spearheaded an effort to revitalize Spartanburg's downtown commercial district.
+This has resulted in a remodeling of Morgan Square, restoration of several historic structures, and relocation of several businesses and company headquarters to the downtown vicinity.
 These new developments include a nine-floor, 240-room Marriott hotel.

 Spartanburg is home to many large companies, including Denny's, KYMCO, Smith Drug Company, Advance America Cash Advance, Southern Conference, Spartanburg Herald-Journal, RJ Rockers Brewing Company, American Credit Acceptance, and Upward Sports.

-The economy of Spartanburg benefits from the BMW manufacturing facility located in the city of Greer, South Carolina, which is in Spartanburg County.
-As of February 2017, the plant employed around 8,800 people with an average daily output of about 1,400 vehicles.
+Spartanburg's economy benefits from the BMW manufacturing facility in Greer, South Carolina, in Spartanburg County.
+As of 2017, the plant employed about 8,800 people with an average daily output of about 1,400 vehicles.

 Spartanburg is also home to the world headquarters and research facility for Milliken & Company, a textile and chemical manufacturer.